hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250914543v1-catch-me-if-you-can-not-yet-llms-still-struggle-to-imitate-the-impli.md

 ---
 layout: default
-title: Catch Me If You Can?
-Not Yet: LLMs Still Struggle to Imitate the Implicit Writing Styles of Everyday Authors
+title: "Catch Me If You Can?
+Not Yet: LLMs Still Struggle to Imitate the Implicit Writing Styles of Everyday Authors"
 ---

 # Catch Me If You Can?
 Not Yet: LLMs Still Struggle to Imitate the Implicit Writing Styles of Everyday Authors